joscas/base_app/README.md

 [![Dependency Status](https://gemnasium.com/joscas/base_app.png)](https://gemnasium.com/joscas/base_app)

 ## Purpose
 This application is intended to serve as a starting point for single page web applications with a rails backend.
+The application is mobile compatible (see exporting as a mobile App).
 It provides generic user registration with Ember.js and Ember-auth.
 Backend is implemented with Ruby on Rails and Devise.
 OAuth with different strategies is included.

 Master branch is based on MongoDB + Mongoid.
 For ActiveRecord support use the [active_record](https://github.com/joscas/base_app/tree/active_record "ActiveRecord supported") branch.